cesarsantos96/bootstrap/README.md

 Create accordion components in Bootstrap;
 Understand how to apply custom styles to accordions using classes provided by Bootstrap;
 Explore the use of custom attributes to control the expansion and contraction behavior of accordions.

+##Develop collapse

+Understand how to create and control element collapse behavior using Bootstrap classes;
+Master the customization of collapsible elements to ensure the presentation is visually appropriate and effective within the website layout.